Jörg Haider: Political views

 Since beginning his political career in the 1970s, Haider was critical of mainstream Austrian politics.
 He used simple slogans to raise his popularity by exploiting issues where he saw the general public perceived injustice or the self-interest of big party politics (specifically the SPÖ and the Austrian People's Party).

 In a 27 September 2008 talk show on ORF television, Haider described the boards of directors of numerous world banks as "mafia".
-Haider also advocated the creation of heavier punishments for banking managers and proposed the creation of a special Legal Court against financial crimes, in one of his last interviews to the Austrian Kleine Zeitung daily.
+Haider also advocated the creation of heavier punishments for banking managers and proposed the creation of a special Legal Court against financial crimes, in one of his last interviews to the Austrian daily Kleine Zeitung.

 Haider supported fighting against inflation, and paying a minimum salary of €1000 per month, as well as €1000 per month for mothers.
 He also supported reforming the Austrian social insurance system with one insurance company per profession.
 Until 2005 Haider was for the entry of Turkey into the European Union.
 Later, he urged that decisions like the treaty for the European Union, or the entrance of Turkey into the European Union should be decided by a referendum.